rh-messaging/artemis-scenarios/README.md

 # artemis-scenarios
-A ActiveMQ Artemis Application Scenario
+A ActiveMQ Artemis Application to exercise Artemis features